Topological changes in the magnetic field of LQ Hya during an activity minimum: Time series analysis of photometry

 In Fig. \ref{fig-cps} we also show the phases of the light curve minima, $\phi_{\rm min}$, which track the rotational phases of the major spot features on the star.
-These phases were calculated using the active longitude period $P_{\rm al} = 1.603733$ d determined by \cite{Lehtinen2016Photometry}.
-The minimum phases show that from about 2003 to 2008 there was a coherent, though evolving, active longitude structure present on the star, but both before and after that time it has not been possible to identify long lasting preferential longitudes of spot formation.
+These phases were calculated using the active longitude period $P_{\rm al} = 1.603733$ d, determined by \cite{Lehtinen2016Photometry} as the phasing period that produces the maximal phase concentration of the light curve minima.
+This period tracks the rotation of a long-lived coherent spot forming structure, that is to say, an active longitude, seen on the star for several years from roughly 2003 to 2008 and displaying modest migration during that time.
+Both before and after this time period it has not been possible to identify long lasting preferential longitudes of spot formation.
 The current era of no long-lived active longitudes coincides with the epochs of our ZDI inversions.